A 71-year-old and her grandchild on a green journey together, to find closeness again

 “It’s to make us conscious of how much waste we’re producing,” replied her granddaughter, who cited the eight million kilogrammes of waste produced in Singapore each day.

-While that figure caught Mdm Chong by surprise, her response to Emma’s next point – that, at this rate, Singapore’s one landfill will run out of space for incinerated waste by 2035 – did not go down well with the girl.
+While that figure surprised Mdm Chong, her response to Emma’s next point – that, at this rate, Singapore’s one landfill will run out of space for incinerated waste by 2035 – did not go down well with the girl.
+Said the senior:

 It was a “frustrating” conversation, admitted her granddaughter.
 “At my every answer, she’d have a reaction to that.
 Trying to convince her to do it was the toughest thing I’ve ever had to do.